Last Updated: November 18, 2025

 Table of the Disorders Associated with Abnormal Sphingolipid Metabolism

-Tay-Sachs diseaseβ-hexosaminidase AGM2 gangliosideβ-hexosaminidase A is a heterodimer composed of an α-subunit encoded by the HEXA gene and a β-subunit encoded by the HEXB gene; in the infantile form there is rapidly progressing psychomotor impairment, blindness, early mortality
+Tay-Sachs diseaseβ-hexosaminidase AHEXAGM2 gangliosideβ-hexosaminidase A is a heterodimer composed of an α-subunit encoded by the HEXA gene and a β-subunit encoded by the HEXB gene; in the infantile form there is rapidly progressing psychomotor impairment, blindness, early mortality

-Sandhoff diseaseβ-hexosaminidases A and Bgloboside; GM2 gangliosideβ-hexosaminidase A is a heterodimer of composed of an a-subunit encoded by the HEXA gene and a β-subunit encoded by the HEXB gene; β-hexosaminidase B is a homodimer of two β-subunits encoded by the HEXB gene; the infantile form manifests with the same symptoms as Tay-Sachs; disease progresses more rapidly than Tay-Sachs
+Sandhoff diseaseβ-hexosaminidases A and BHEXBgloboside; GM2 gangliosideβ-hexosaminidase A is a heterodimer of composed of an a-subunit encoded by the HEXA gene and a β-subunit encoded by the HEXB gene; β-hexosaminidase B is a homodimer of two β-subunits encoded by the HEXB gene; the infantile form manifests with the same symptoms as Tay-Sachs; disease progresses more rapidly than Tay-Sachs

 Tay-Sachs AB variant